SumoLogic/sumologictoolbox/readme.md

     1. Input/select Credentials for your source and destination orgs
     2. Select your regions for source and destination orgs
     3. Click "Update" for source and destination to populate the content lists
     4. (Optional) Select "Personal Folder" or "Admin Recommended" radio button to switch context in either pane.
     5. Navigate to the folder you wish to restore into.
     6. Click "Restore"
     7. Select one or more valid Sumo Logic exports files to restore.
 These must be valid JSON that has been previously exported from Sumo Logic, either using this tool, the API, or the Sumo Logic UI.
     8. Your content will be restored into the current directory.

     Note: You cannot currently restore into the root admin folder.
 This will be fixed soon.

 Logging:    !NEW!

     The tool should now generate a "sumologic.log" file in the directory it lives in.
-If you experience a bug, which is likely, please delete the log file, recreate the bug, and send me the new log file along with a screenshot and/or description or what you were doing at the time.
+If you experience a bug, please delete the log file, recreate the bug, and send me the new log file along with a screenshot and/or description or what you were doing at the time.
 I can't promise an immediate fix but I will do my best.

     tmacdonald@sumologic.com

 Config File:    !NEW!

     sumologictoolbox now includes a sumologictoolbox.ini file to configure the tool.
 The ini file contains documetation on each setting.

     NOTE: If you downloaded the executables rather than the source then this file will be generated on your first execution of the tool in the same directory as the tool.

 Credential Database: !NEW!

     The tool now includes an optional credential store.
 You can create a new credential database using the "Create Cred Database" button.
 This will ask for you to enter a new password and will create a new, empty credential database in the same directory as your sumologictoolbox script/executable.

-    sumologictoolbox enforces a minimal complexity of 10 characters with upper/lower/numeric/non-alphanumeric characters.
-    This password will be used as your master encryption key so longer/more complex is always better.
+    sumologictoolbox enforces a minimal complexity of 10 characters with upper/lower/numeric/non-alphanumeric characters.This password will be used as your master encryption key so longer/more complex is always better.
     You must REMEMBER this password.
 It cannot be retrieved once set.
 If you forget your password you must create a new credential database.

     Once the credential database is created you can load it on subsequent executions of sumologictoolbox using the "Load Cred DB" button.
 This will require the same password you entered when you initially created it.

     Once the database is created/loaded you can then save/update/delete credentials in the database using the Create/Update/Delete preset buttons.

     Note: The credentials db functionality is optional.
 You can still use sumologictoolbox without it in the same way as previous versions (by entering information manually into the appropriate fields.)

     Note: Before using the credential database functionality please ensure it complies with all policies/laws applicable to your organization.

     Specs: